-The institution is committed to academic freedom and freedom of expression in the pursuit of truth in teaching and learning.
+The institution is committed to freedom of expression and the pursuit of truth in teaching and learning.

 South Mountain Community College believes that faculty and intellectual expression are the cornerstones of higher education.
 As such, academic freedom is an essential principle in the SMCC community among faculty, administration and students.
-Within the Residential Faculty Agreement, Section 3.1, faculty are entitled to instructional freedom and exercise this freedom when determining course subjects, discussions, and delivery platforms.
+Within the Residential Faculty Policy (RFP) Manual, Section 3.1, faculty are entitled to instructional freedom and exercise this freedom when determining course subjects, discussions, and delivery platforms.
 More specifically, this section clearly illustrates that "faculty will determine curriculum and relevant subject matter for courses, recommend the appropriate pedagogy, textbooks, and other materials relevant to teaching their subject."
 The college also recognizes that freedom of expression extends beyond the classroom.
 Faculty are encouraged to freedom of expression as citizens and public employees and this expression cannot be censored or subject to disciplinary actions.
 This freedom of expression includes all activities conducted by SMCC and the MCCCD.
 Academic freedom is also evidenced by faculty involvement in independent research, publications, presentations, and sabbaticals.

-To further support the importance of academic freedom within SMCC, all faculty adhere to additional regulations outlined in the Residential Faculty Policy (Article 2) that have been adopted from the American Association of University Professors.
+To further support the importance of academic freedom within SMCC, all faculty adhere to additional regulations outlined in the Residential Faculty Policy (Appendix H) that have been adopted from the American Association of University Professors.
 These guidelines reinforce the instrumental role that faculty play in the pursuit of higher education and detail the accountability measures associated with this position within the organization.
-Students' responsibilities regarding academic freedom are also made available to the students in the Student Rights and Responsibilities webpage, the college and district websites, and in the classroom.
+Students' responsibilities regarding academic freedom are also made available to the students in the Student Planner, the website, and in the classroom.